alexdelorenzo/dreamhost-dyndns/README.md

 License
 -----------------

 All code, unless specified, is licensed under GPLv3.
-Copyright 2013 Alex DeLorenzo (alex@alexdelorenzo.info).

 Thanks to [Laurens Simonis][1] for `dreampylib.py`.
 Copyright 2009 Laurens Simonis.